Levintsky/ML-tutorial/Theory/Neural-Net.md

 	- More params does not lead to overfitting! (overparametrization)

 ## Unclassified
-- Vaishnavh Nagarajan, J. Zico Kolter.
+- V Nagarajan, Z Kolter.
 Uniform convergence may be unable to explain generalization in deep learning.
 NIPS'18
-- Fengxiang He, Tongliang Liu, Dacheng Tao.
+- F He, T Liu, D Tao.
 Control Batch Size and Learning Rate to Generalize Well: Theoretical and Empirical Evidence.
 NIPS'18
+- U Şimşekli，L Sagun, M Gürbüzbalaban.
+A Tail-Index Analysis of Stochastic Gradient Noise in Deep Neural Networks.
+ICML'19 best paper honorable mention
 - M. Belkin, D. Hsu, S. Ma, and S. Mandal.
 Reconciling modern machine-learning practice and the classical bias-variance trade-off.
 PNAS'19
 	- Does not increase monotonically with intermediate dim m;
 - Uniform convergence may be unable to explain generalization in deep learning.
 NIPS'19 oral